Friends of Nachusa Grasslands

 Various bees like to gather nectar in the morning when the blooms of this plant are open.
 Other animals at Nachusa like the white-tailed deer, cottontail rabbit, and box turtle like to eat this plant.
 The leaves and flowers are edible for humans and can be used in salads.
 The stalks can be braised, grilled, or baked like asparagus and eaten as well.
 The plant has medicinal properties also.
 A poultice made from the leaves can relieve the itching from spider bites and insects and the juice can be used as eyedrops.

-Latin name origin
+Scientific name origin

 This plant is named after John Tradescant (1608 – 1662), who was a famous gardener for Charles I of England and a friend of John Smith, who brought plant specimens from America to England.
 The species name is in honor of the state of Ohio.